Wilmington and Northern Railroad: Reorganization

 Baird left the board in 1880 and was replaced by Antoine L. Foster, du Pont's brother-in-law.
-The French Creek and Rockland branches went into service in May and June of 1880, respectively, and were deemed satisfactory in increasing business on the railroad.
+The French Creek and Rockland branches went into service in May and June 1880, respectively, and were deemed satisfactory in increasing business on the railroad.
 In 1881, a wye was built at St Peters to allow engines to be turned around when they reached the end of the branch.
 The railroad also prepared to extend its line in Wilmington to the Delaware River and began selling mortgage bonds for the extension.
 The grading of the Delaware River Extension began at the end of July.
 Rails were laid 0.75 mi from the junction with the main line to the Christiana River, where an iron drawbridge was to be constructed; grading continued on the other side.
 During 1882, the extension of 3.5 mi to the Delaware River at Pigeon Point was completed.
 To capture additional industrial traffic from South Wilmington (between the two rivers), the company also built a branch of 1.87 mi along Christiana Avenue to serve the Old Ferry Rolling Mills and several other industries.
 The Christiana Avenue Branch was finished in October 1882, and the Delaware River Extension and its wharf on the Delaware were finished in December.
 Another set of bonds was approved in July 1883 to construct another branches: the Kentmere Branch, leaving the main line near Silverbrook, Delaware and curving eastward to Kentmere, on the Brandywine Creek just north of the Wilmington city limits.
 The Wilmington and Northern also made a 999-year lease of right-of-way to the Pennsylvania Schuylkill Valley Railroad, allowing the latter to construct a parallel line along the Reading Branch from Birdsboro to Naomi, near High's Junction.
 This revenue was applied to the construction of a 1.07 mi line, the South Walnut Street Branch, projecting from the Delaware Extension in South Wilmington, and of the Water Street Branch, an extension along the south side of the Philadelphia, Wilmington and Baltimore Railroad as far as French Street, reaching industries along the Christiana waterfront.